Tuesday, July 29, 2008

 We left the kopje and then headed back in the general direction of the male lion that had made the "stinkface" a while before.
 We quickly found another different mating pair that were in the tall grass, lying about, flirting with each other.
 We watched them for about 10 minutes but they did not mate.
 Yohannes decided to drive down the road a bit, since he thought he spotted a lion about 1/4 mile away approaching.
 We drove about 2/10ths of a mile and sure enough the lion popped out of the tall grass onto the road in front of the truck.
 The lion walked towards the truck on the road then around it in the grass then re-enteed the road as he passed by our truck.
 We realized that it was out stinkface lion from before (the mane and his size was recognizable).

 We creeped along and followed him in the truck but we gave him some distance, about 100 yards back so he would not be annoyed by us.
 Eventually the lion veered off into the grass again and flopped over on his side to rest.
 He was about 25 feet from the mating pair.
 These were not competing males but were in what Yohannes called an "alliance".
 Its not a true pride but these two males have an "understanding" that they are are stronger together than seperate on the savannah.
 Y told us that its become more common for these alliance and they basically share the spot of "alpha male".
 The pride is stronger with 2 healthy allied adult males then a single alpha.
+If another male attacked them, they would defend as a team and stand a better chance of surviving the attack.
+The previous days mating pair, along with that huge male setting atop the kopje was also an alliance.
+Aaazingly, they also have an understanding about mating with the females.
+Somehow, the first male that finds her in season gets to mate with her, and there's no fight.
+This mating continues every 15 minutes or so for a week, until he's essentially worn out or she's through.
+If he's worn out, the second male can mate with her if she's willing.

 We left the mating pair with the newly arrived co-alpha (his locator calls prior to this must have been directed at this mating pair) and went back to Masai Kppjes where Viktoria saw a femalr on 50 foot high kopjes with a strangling fig growing on top of it.
 The lioness looked down at us a few times but she wanted to nap and soon put her head down and did so.
 No cubs were seen but we suspect that they were hiding close by.